sundeep-ds/MA5851-A3-Capstone/README.md

   - The initial model is done with stochastic model Latent Dirichlet Allocation (LDA)
     - Optimal model is retained through Cross-Validation of topics through the iterative approach.
     - The Number of topics is chosen on the optimal model which is used to build the current model.
-    - The optimal model built is visualised with Python LDA Visualisation (pyLDAvis) and topics through WordCloud.
+    - The optimal model built is visualised with Python Latent Dirichlet Allocation (LDA) Visualisation (pyLDAvis) and topics through WordCloud.
  - The second model is the dimensionality reduction method Non-negative Matrix Factorisation(NMF).
    - The optimal model and number of topics is selected through iterative cross-validation approach.
    - The optimal topic number is used to build the model and topics are visualised through WordCloud.